germal/OpenCVB/README.md

 and the image capture (the devices are on different clocks.)
 The image capture triggers an interrupt but how long ago did the IMU capture the pose data or Gyro/Acceleration?
-The plot in the lower right shows the actual frame durations for the IMU and images and estimates the delay from the IMU capture to the image capture.
+The plot in the lower right shows the actual frame durations for the IMU and host interrupts following an image capture.
+The IMU and host interrupt frame times are used to estimate the delay from the IMU capture to the image capture.
 The blue dots are the actual IMU capture frame times, the green is the host image capture frame time, and the red is the estimated delay from the IMU capture to the image capture.
-The white row shows the IMU frame time with the highest occurrence and is used as a boundary between lost IMU captures (above) and correctly sequenced IMU captures (at or below).*
+The white row shows the IMU frame time with the highest occurrence and is used as a boundary between lost IMU captures (below the white line) and correctly sequenced IMU captures (at or above the white line).*

 ![](media/3df8502dfd9e7ac7e50e5645cf8fe4ad.png)